 If the Board of Directors were to adopt the policy requiring it to submit the adoption of a rights plan to a stockholder vote or to redeem the rights plan in all cases and without exception, such a policy effectively would remove from the Company's directors the discretion to utilize a powerful and effective tool in reacting to unfair or inequitable takeover tactics and other threats to corporate policy and effectiveness, even if the Board of Directors determines in the good faith exercise of its reasonable business judgment that a rights plan would be the most appropriate and most effective means of dealing with such a threat.
 Because presenting the question of whether to adopt a rights plan for a stockholder vote would necessarily impose substantial delay or requiring the redemption of the rights plan in the event shareholder approval is not sought, the Board of Directors would have a significantly diminished ability to respond as necessary to protect the interests of the Company and its stockholders.
-In other words, if the Company and its stockholders, and the most effective (or potentially the only effective) means to address such threat, it would nevertheless be required to delay that response while the Board of Directors placed the defensive measure before the stockholders for a vote or it would be required to redeem the rights plan quickly, unless the policy were to include an effective "fiduciary out."
+In other words, if the Company's Board of Directors were to determine that adopting a rights plan in response to a takeover threat was in the best interests of the Company and its stockholders, and the most effective (or potentially the only effective) means to address such threat, it would nevertheless be required to delay that response while the Board of Directors placed the defensive measure before the stockholders for a vote or it would be required to redeem the rights plan quickly, unless the policy were to include an effective "fiduciary out."
 Because it is precisely when the Company faces a significant threat to corporate policy and effectiveness, such as unfair or inequitable hostile acquisition tactics, that the directors' judgment and ability to react promptly and effectively is most important, it is our view that the failure to preserve in the Board of Directors the flexibility to exercise their fiduciary duties to adopt a rights plan and maintain in that period before the question of whether to adopt a poison pill can be put to a stockholder vote would be inconsistent with Delaware statutory and common law because it would substantially restrict the Company's Board of Directors in exercising the statutory and fiduciary duty to exercise its independent, good faith business judgment in evaluating and responding to certain extraordinary corporate events - a matter that lies at the heart of the managerial prerogative vested in the Board of Directors by Section 141(a) of the DGCL."